Adtalem Global Education (NYSE:ATGE) Issues Earnings Results

 Wall Street Analysts Forecast Growth

-ATGE has been the topic of several recent analyst reports.
-StockNews.com assumed coverage on shares of Adtalem Global Education in a research report on Thursday, May 18th.
+ATGE has been the topic of a number of research reports.
+BMO Capital Markets upgraded shares of Adtalem Global Education from a “market perform” rating to an “outperform” rating and set a $44.00 target price on the stock in a research report on Friday, July 7th.
+StockNews.com initiated coverage on shares of Adtalem Global Education in a research report on Thursday, May 18th.
 They set a “strong-buy” rating on the stock.
-BMO Capital Markets raised shares of Adtalem Global Education from a “market perform” rating to an “outperform” rating and set a $44.00 price target on the stock in a report on Friday, July 7th.
-Barrington Research lifted their price target on shares of Adtalem Global Education from $48.00 to $55.00 and gave the stock an “outperform” rating in a report on Friday.
-Finally, TheStreet raised shares of Adtalem Global Education from a “c+” rating to a “b-” rating in a report on Wednesday, May 3rd.
+TheStreet upgraded shares of Adtalem Global Education from a “c+” rating to a “b-” rating in a research report on Wednesday, May 3rd.
+Finally, Barrington Research increased their price objective on shares of Adtalem Global Education from $48.00 to $55.00 and gave the company an “outperform” rating in a report on Friday.

 Adtalem Global Education, Inc engages in the provision of workforce solutions.
 It operates through the following segments: Chamberlain, Walden, and Medical and Veterinary.
 The Chamberlain segment offers degree and non-degree programs in the nursing and health professions postsecondary education industry.